I believe that the Affiliate community is under threat from forces both internal and external.

 We are complicit in a rapid race to the financial bottom, accelerated by our own strategic and tactical ignorance.

-We charge semi-boutique prices (from the customer's point of view) without truly customizing instruction to the individual athlete.
+We charge semi-boutique prices (from the customer's point of view) without truly customizing the product to the individual client.
 We refuse to take the time to enforce a culture of goal setting and accountability, whether due to a lack of time and resources or simple ignorance of the need to deliver high-touch service.

 This needs to be remedied.
 Not by a higher power, not via some drastic change to the Affiliate agreement, but from within.